Call for Papers

 For the 2025 Interdisciplinary Conference on Financial Communication Research, we invite submissions that align with the conference goals mentioned above.
 We accept submissions from all disciplines.

-Submissions should be prepared in 12-point font, double-spaced, with 1” mar-gins.
+Submissions should be prepared in 12-point font, double-spaced, with 1” margins on all sides.

 Extended abstracts (or any other version of them, such as full papers) must not have been previously submitted or presented at other conferences or publishers.
 All submissions will undergo a double-blind peer review process.
 Submissions not following the submission guidelines will not be reviewed.